dykh19/CTF-Writeups/Flare-On/Flare-On-8/02_known/02_known.md

 # Conclusion
 I found this challenge quite difficult as I was not well versed in bitwise operations and what they do.

 I got stuck after finding the first hint of `add+ror`.
 I knew it was hinting at assembly instructions but I did not know what to do with them.
-It was only after I disassembled the executable that I found out it was refering to the encryption/decryption algorithm.
+It was only after I disassembled the executable that I found out it was referring to the encryption/decryption algorithm.

 In addition, I was not sure when I should move on from basic analysis to advanced analysis as I was afraid I did not find all the clues.